 Who is in charge of leasing at KSU, and who handles the programming?

-If you live in KSU Place, University Place I, University Village, and University Village Suites and have questions related to your lease and contract, please contact the KSUF Housing Management, LLC office at 770-426-0668.
-If you live in University Place II, questions related to your lease and contract can be directed to the Department of Residence Life at 770-420-4388.
-All questions or concerns regarding maintenance can be directed to KSUF Housing Management, LLC through the Resident Portal.
-All questions about programming, judicial hearings, Residence Hall Association, or other University-related programming may be directed to the Department of Residence Life at 770-420-4388 or emailed to email@example.com.
+If you live in KSU Place, University Place I, University Village, and University Village Suites and have questions related to your lease and contract, please contact the KSUF Housing Management, LLC office at 770-426-0668 or firstname.lastname@example.org.
+If you live in University Place II, questions related to your lease and contract can be directed to the Department of Residence Life at 770-420-4388 or email@example.com.
+All questions or concerns regarding maintenance can be directed to KSUF Housing Management, LLC through your Resident Portal account.
+All questions about programming, student conduct hearings, Residence Hall Association, or other University-related business may be directed to the Department of Residence Life at 770-420-4388 or emailed to firstname.lastname@example.org.

-Fall 2012 move-in dates are scheduled for August 14th, 15th, and 16th, 2012.
+Move-in dates are scheduled for the upcoming year and can be found at www.kennesaw.edu/housing under forms.
 Please consult the Move-In Schedule to find out when you may show up and check in.
 Please note that you may not move in earlier than your assigned date and time.

 How much does it cost to live on campus?